jugglinmike/command-the-command-line/src/material/vagrant/index.md

 When you want to log out of the virtual machine, type `exit` and press `Enter`.

+If you want to log back in (and the virtual machine is running), you can type `vagrant ssh` again.

 ---

 # When you're done (for the day)